 However, a few years after his March for Life appearance, the Rev. Jackson reversed course and has been radically pro-abortion ever since.
 Let us not give up hope that he would once again see the light.
 Perhaps, the latest news out of New York City will convict him –the New York City Department of Health and Mental Hygiene, Office of Vital Statistics just released a report for 2012 for Pregnancy Outcomes revealing that in 2012, there were more black babies killed by abortion (31,328) in New York City than were born there (24,758).”
 The number of abortions alone in the Big Apple is disturbing, but the disproportionate number of abortions for African Americans makes the information even more alarming.

-We can take great inspiration from leaders like Dr. King and Dr. Johnson who spoke out against evil and “injustice everywhere.”
+We can take great inspiration from leaders like Dr. King and Dr. Jefferson who spoke out against evil and “injustice everywhere.”
 By speaking the truth and defending life, we can change hearts and minds one by one.